edstott/EE2Project/doc/energy-guide.md

 Since power is the product of voltage and current, there exists a point where power output is maximum for a given irradiance.
 You need to draw current from the array to extract power, but too much current will reduce the voltage to the point where power reduces.

 The first step to optimal use of the PV array is to characterise its I-V (current-voltage) curve.
+This will need to be completed outside but can be achieved even in overcast conditions.
 Place the PV array in a location with consistent irradiance and connect it to Port A of an SMPS module.
 Connect Port B to a power resistor (supplied in your kit).
 Then, sweep the duty cycle of the SMPS and log the input voltage and current.